Designer Decks

 Design brief recommendations

-A PowerPointDesignBrief packages brand color, stable seed, purpose, identity, palette preferences, and creative preferences.
+A PowerPointDesignBrief packages brand color, stable seed, purpose, identity, and creative direction.
+Start with a pack when you want a strong direction quickly, then override individual palette or layout knobs only where needed.
 Callers can inspect alternatives before choosing one.

 PowerPointDesignBrief brief = PowerPointDesignBrief